thorchain/docs/thornodes/kubernetes/setup-hetzner-bare-metal.md

 # Setup - Hetzner Bare Metal

-> Checkout this [repository](https://github.com/delphidigital/bare-metal-cluster-manager) to manage a cluster of dedicated servers on Hetzner.
+> Checkout the repository [source](https://github.com/delphidigital/bare-metal-cluster-manager) to manage a cluster of dedicated servers on Hetzner.

 The scripts in this repository will setup and maintain one or more [kubernetes](https://kubernetes.io) clusters consisting of dedicated [Hetzner](https://www.hetzner.com) servers.
 Each cluster will also be provisioned to operate as a node in the [THORCHain](https://thorchain.org) network.

-Executing the scripts in combination with some manual procedures will get you clusters with the following features on bare metal.
+Executing the scripts in combination with some manual procedures will get you highly available, secure clusters with the following features on bare metal.

 * [Kubespray](https://kubespray.io/) \(based\)
 * Internal NVMe storage \([Ceph](https://ceph.io)/[Rook](https://rook.io)\)